ConductorOne/terraform-provider-conductorone/docs/resources/policy.md

 Optional:

+- `assigned_user_ids` (List of String) The array of users determined to be themselves during approval.
+This should only ever be one person, but is saved because it may change if the owner of an app user changes while the ticket is open.
 - `fallback` (Boolean) Configuration to allow a fallback if the identity user of the target app user cannot be determined.
 - `fallback_user_ids` (List of String) Configuration to specific which users to fallback to if fallback is enabled and the identity user of the target app user cannot be determined.

-Read-Only:

-- `assigned_user_ids` (List of String) The array of users determined to be themselves during approval.
-This should only ever be one person, but is saved because it may change if the owner of an app user changes while the ticket is open.

 <a id="nestedatt--policy_steps--steps--approval--user_approval"></a>